 - Releasing workers and resources

-- Cancelling all contracts with suppliers
+- Canceling all contracts with suppliers

 - Compiling final reports

-It may seem like an afterthought, but making sure a project is closed correctly is vital for the client, as well as for gathering knowledge and lessons for future projects.
+It may seem like an afterthought, but making sure a construction project is closed correctly is vital for the client, as well as for gathering knowledge and lessons for future projects.
 An official post-project review can be a useful document for formalizing these learnings.